Burke and Wills Dig Tree: The Victorian Exploring Expedition

-Burke was born in 1821 in County Galway, Ireland, of Protestant gentry.
-Following an education at the Woolwich Academy, the young Burke served as a lieutenant in the Austrian cavalry and later the Irish Mounted Constabulary, before immigrating to Australia in 1853.
-After several postings with the Victorian Police, Burke was appointed to lead the Victorian Exploring Expedition, a position he had anxiously and diligently pursued.

-Wills was born in Devon, England, in 1834.
-He trained in medicine and migrated to Australia in 1853 and after a short stint working as a shepherd at Deniliquin, New South Wales, Wills assisted his father with his medical practice at Ballarat, Victoria.
-Wills later studied surveying and astronomy, and accompanied the expedition as astronomer, surveyor, and third-in-command, behind camel master George Landells.

-The Victorian Exploring Expedition was undertaken in the spirit of previous epics such as Edward Eyre's journey between Western Australia and South Australia in 1840, and Ludwig Leichhardt's 1844–5 trek from the Darling Downs in Queensland to Port Essington (near Darwin).
-Organised by the Royal Society of Victoria and supported by the Victorian Government, the expedition's objectives were hazy, beyond the desire to make the already-prosperous colony mightier by taking the lead in exploration efforts.
-The expedition would prove extremely expensive both financially and in lives, yet was ultimately successful in its bid to beat South Australia's John McDouall Stuart to the first north–south crossing of the continent.

-A large Melbourne crowd farewelled the explorers on 20 August 1860.
-The party comprised fifteen men, twenty-six Indian camels with their drivers, packhorses, wagons, food and supplies.
+The Victorian Exploring Expedition was organised by the Royal Society of Victoria and supported by the Victorian Government.
+The party – comprising fifteen men, twenty-six Indian camels with their drivers, packhorses, wagons, food and supplies – left Melbourne on 20 August 1860.
 In early October the party reached Menindee on the Darling River.
 Burke had already begun to shed baggage, determined to travel light and fast, leaving behind much of the equipment and some provisions at Balranald.

 Burke left more provisions at Menindee.
 He also quarrelled with Landells, who subsequently resigned.
 Burke promoted Wills to second-in-charge and engaged local man William Wright as third officer.
 Despite having received clear instructions that he was to establish his main base camp at Cooper's Creek, Burke pressed on quickly with an advance party of eight, leaving the remainder of the men and stores under the unreliable charge of Wright.
 Wright lingered at Menindee for three months, contrary to Burke's orders to proceed to Coopers' Creek as soon as possible.
 Wright failed to arrive at Cooper's Creek with the all-too-important reserve provisions and transport before Burke returned from the Gulf of Carpentaria.